raphaelstolt/lean-package-validator/README.md

 lean-package-validator validate [<directory>] --keep-license
 ```

 The `--validate-git-archive` option will validate that no common repository artifacts slip into the release/dist archive file.
-It will do so by creating a `temporary archive` from the current Git `HEAD` and inspecting it's content.
+It will do so by creating a `temporary archive` from the current Git `HEAD` and inspecting its content.
 With a set `--keep-license` option a license file becomes mandatory and will fail the archive validation if not present.

 ``` bash
 lean-package-validator validate [<directory>] --validate-git-archive